 - Process data in a way that ensures adequate personal data security, including protection against unauthorized or unlawful processing and accidental loss, destruction, or damage, by employing appropriate data security measures.

 The picture below gives an example of writing this clause:

 5. International transfers

-If your company is established in the EU or UK and making international data transfers with partners or third parties, you should assess all ties you have with non-EU/UK data processors (Specifically with the US) and organisations to which you may send personal data.
+Suppose your company is established in the EU or UK and transfers international data with partners or third parties.
+In that case, you should assess all ties you have with non-EU/UK data processors (Specifically with the US) and organizations to which you may send personal data.

-If your company is transferring data in the EU or UK you may address that you have adopted Article 29 requirement i.e having the relevant data processing agreements.
+If your company transfers data in the EU or UK, you may address that you have adopted Article 29 requirement, i.e. having the relevant data processing agreements.

-Let’s take an example for the picture below:
+Let’s take an example from the picture below:

-Whatever methods you employ, make certain that your customers are aware of international data transfers policies.
+Whatever methods you employ, ensure your customers are aware of international data transfer policies.